 The centre’s stunning architecture, designed by Oslo-based company Snøhetta, is as inspirational as any work of art inside its galleries.

-“The building’s design is inspired by the shapes of oil-bearing rock formations, the source of the Kingdom’s energy wealth,” explains Dr Ashraf Alfagih, Ithra’s head of marketing and communication.
+“The building’s design is inspired by the shapes of oil-bearing rock formations, the source of the Kingdom’s energy wealth,” explains Dr Ashraf Alfagih, Ithra’s head of communications and partnerships.
 “The shape is an assortment of different-sized rocks, symbolising diversity.
 These rocks also lean on one another to represents solidarity and the interdependency of various disciplines.”

 Receiving over more than 500,000 visitors since opening to the public, “Ithra has cemented its position as a cultural window to the world in KSA,” says Dr Alfagih.

 In 2018 it hosted the Arab Summit and launched Tanween, a 17-day event that included creative workshops, talks, seminars and exhibitions.
 The Knowledge Tower holds educational workshops in art, media, literature and other creative fields throughout the year.
 The centre’s theatre has hosted 50 performances and international music shows.
 This year, Ithra will host the the Saudi Film Festival in partnership with the Saudi Arabian Society for Culture and Arts.

 In addition to special events and workshops, the centre’s galleries and cinema are open six days a week.
 The three galleries feature Saudi-born regional and global artists and the cinema screens educational and cultural films.

 “Documentaries and educational films are at the core of our cinema’s offerings,” says Dr Alfagih.
 “We seek to equip Saudi Arabia’s talent with the network, skills, platform and opportunity to become the creatives of tomorrow.”